Non-Archimedean Whitney stratifications: t-stratifications

 \begin{proof} Choose an exhibition $\pi\colon B \to K^{d'}$ of $V$ satisfying $\ker \pi \subseteq \ker \rho$ and let $\phi \colon B \to B$ be a straightener of $\chi$ respecting the fibers of $\pi$.
 Then $\phi$ sends any $\rho$-fiber $\rho\1(y)$ to itself and thus $\phi\auf{\rho\1(y)}$ is a straightener of $\chi\auf{\rho\1(y)}$ proving $(V \cap \ker\rho)$-translatability. \end{proof}

 The next two lemmas state that translatability behaves as one would expect with respect to dimension and topological closure (using the valued field topology); we write $\topcl{X}$ for the topological closure of a set $X$.
-Recall that we consider subsets of $K^n$ as colorings, so that the definition of translatability can be applied to sets.

 \begin{lem} Suppose that $B \subseteq K^n$ is a ball, that $X \subseteq B$ is a definable set which is $V$-translatable on $B$ for some $V \subseteq k^n$, and that $\pi\colon B \to K^d$ exhibits $V$.
 Then for any $x \in \pi(B)$, we have